Explore our teaching resources

 Students imagine and illustrate the “worst school,” sparking discussion on reform and linking to Pestalozzi’s vision for better education.

-Schools (1a) Continued
+Schools (1a)

 The Best Schools